data-pup/rc-blog/week-2/day-1.md

 a lot of fun!
 For now however, it is off to work on some twiggy things, figuring out how to get all of this DWARF information converted into IR items.

+---

+(Summarizing my day using my check-in the next morning.)

+Spent most of yesterday working on more `twiggy` stuff.
+Getting a better handle on some of the `Option<T>` methods, and am now very much in love with using `ok_or(..)?`.
+I also finally wrapped my head around its `map` method, which only applies when an optional value contains `Some(val)`.

+This means you can use `map` to convert an `Option<T>` to an `Option<U>`, provided the argument is some function `T -> U`.
+Composing all these methods in longer chains was a little confounding at first, but I am feeling much more comfortable doing so, which is good given that the library I'm working with often returns `Result<Option<T>, Error>` objects that can be hard to handle otherwise.

+I attended the 'Mapping Ignorance' workshop and had a lot of fun thinking about some concepts that I would like to study further regarding asynchronous/concurrent code.
+The Star Trek viewing was a lot of fun too, I enjoyed the new series a bunch despite it not having Data (the best Trek character) in  it.